neoforged/.github/primers/1.21.9/index.md

     - `withFont` now takes in a `FontDescription` instead of a `ResourceLocation`
 - `net.minecraft.network.protocol.game`
     - `ClientboundAddEntityPacket#getXa`, `getYa`, `getZa` -> `getMovement`
+    - `ClientboundExplodePacket` now takes in a radius, block count, and the block particles to display
     - `ClientboundPlayerRotationPacket` now takes in whether the XY rotation is relative
     - `ClientboundSetEntityMotionPacket#getXa`, `getYa`, `getZa` -> `getMovement`
 - `net.minecraft.server`